dailystory/docs/articles/changelog/2020/may.md

 * bug with event wire up for paging prev/next
 * bug in segment members including old model reference
 * updates for roles for access control
+* bug with custom reply to address field

 ## May 14, 2020
 * updated funnel docs and refactor conversions by campaign